SAM MASTERS LEGAL

 In the wrongful death case of a surviving spouse, recovery for loss of the deceased companionship and protection and for mental pain and suffering may be possible.
 Recoveries of medical and/or funeral expenses are also included under this act.

-In the state of Florida the survivor(s) has two years from the date of death to file their claim.
-A wrongful death lawsuit is completely separate from any criminal charges.
-Neither affects or controls the other.
+In the state of Florida, the survivor(s) has two years from the date of death to file their claim.
+A wrongful death lawsuit is separate from any criminal charges.
+Neither affects nor controls the other.
 Even if a person is acquitted of manslaughter or murder charges, he or she still may be sued in civil court by the victim’s relatives.
 A very famous example of this was the O.J.
 Simpson criminal and civil lawsuits.

 A wrongful death lawsuit is more complicated than a typical personal injury action.
 A personal representative must be appointed to sue on behalf of the deceased’s estate.
 If there are minor children, it may be necessary to create a guardianship for the benefit of those children who receive recoveries from a wrongful death action.

 Due to the shortened statute of limitations for wrongful death claim, it is even more important to hire an experienced and knowledgeable attorney immediately to investigate the scene, interview witnesses and otherwise preserve evidence necessary to bolster the claim.

 Call Sam Masters Legal at (386) 252-4717 today for a free initial consultation with a Volusia Wrongful Death Lawyer.
 We will help you determine if a Wrongful Death Lawsuit is appropriate.
 Serving Volusia County and Flagler County, including the cities of Daytona Beach, Palm Coast and Flagler Beach.